-The Associate in Science and Arts (ASA) degree is for students preparing for transfer to a four-year college to complete a bachelor's degree.
-Students graduating from Muskegon Community College with the ASA are generally admitted to the bachelor degree-granting institutions with junior year standing, as this degree includes the general education requirements of the Michigan Transfer Agreement and specific classes toward a major.
+The Associate in Science and Arts (ASA) degree is designed for students preparing for transfer to a four-year college to complete a bachelor's degree.
+Students graduating from Muskegon Community College withthe ASA are generally admitted to bachelor's degree-granting institutions with junior year standing.
+This degree includes the general education requirements of the Michigan Transfer Agreement, which cover most or all the general education requirements at four-year Michigan colleges, and specific classes students may take to fulfill major requirements.